 Expats moving to Greece will be relocating to a country of archaeological marvel, rich traditions and shimmering beaches.
-The Hellenic Republic, or Hellas, consists of 3,000 islands and rocky outcrops at the tip of the Balkan Peninsula.
+The Hellenic Republic consists of thousands of islands and rocky outcrops at the tip of the Balkan Peninsula.

-Considered by many to be the birthplace of Western civilization, Greece is surrounded by Italy and the Ionian Sea in the west, and Turkey and the Aegean Sea in the east.
+Considered by many to be the birthplace of Western civilization, Greece is surrounded by Italy and the Ionian Sea to the west, and Turkey and the Aegean Sea to the east.
 It has long been an attractive destination for its relaxed lifestyle, sunshine and natural beauty.

-The Greek cities which attract the most expats are Thessaloniki, and Athens.
+The Greek cities which attract the most expats are Athens and Thessaloniki.
 Thessaloniki is well known for its high-tech industries and hosts the Thessaloniki Technology Park as well as the Thessaloniki Science Center and Museum.
 While perhaps not as multicultural as Athens, it is still home to a large expat population.
-Athens, otherwise known as the City of the Gods, is the birthplace of democracy where the monuments of Ancient Greece continue to dominate the city.
-It is also Greece’s financial capital, houses the headquarters of many of the multinational companies operating in the country and, in the recent past, saw a wave of political protests.
+Athens, known as 'the City of the Gods', is the birthplace of democracy where the monuments of Ancient Greece continue to dominate the city.
+It is also Greece’s financial capital, houses the headquarters of many of the multinational companies operating in the country and has been the site of numerous political protests.

 Capital city: Athens (also the largest city)

 Geography: Greece consists of the mainland, a peninsula on the southern tip of the Balkans, and 227 inhabited islands.
 There are thousands of uninhabited islands.
 One of the most mountainous countries in Europe, Greece's highest point is 9,573 ft (2,918m).

 Neighbouring countries: The mainland is bordered by Albania to the northwest, Macedonia to the north and Bulgaria to the northeast.
 The Ionian Sea is to the west of Greece, with the Aegean Sea towards the east.